myspc-development/art-test/README.md

 You may also set `WORDPRESS_TARBALL` to the path of a local WordPress archive if you need an offline setup.
 If any variables are omitted the test bootstrap will fail to connect to the database.

+### CI Workflow

+The `plugin-release.yml` workflow in `.github/workflows/` installs Composer and npm dependencies, runs unit tests and builds production assets.
+Composer caches are stored under `~/.composer/cache` while npm caches use `~/.npm`.
+The cache keys include `composer.lock` and `package-lock.json` so dependencies are re-downloaded only when these files change.